 The overarching research goal is to understand the growth and development processes of various organ systems tasked with maintaining glucose tolerance and energy homeostasis.
-In addition to providing insight into the contribution of individual organ systems, these findings will provide an integrated view of the multi-organ communication as it relates to glucose tolerance and energy homeostasis.
-Ultimately, this information will be applied to a translational paradigm to inform the pathogenesis of diabetes and obesity.
+Findings will provide an integrated view of the multi-organ communication that underlies normal glucose homeostasis, and its derangement in metabolic disease.